nukktae/clearguide/README.md

 A web-based AI assistant for Korean residents who receive public documents (세금고지서, 과태료, 주민센터 안내문 등) and need help understanding what they mean and what actions they must take.

+## The Problem

+Many people struggle to understand public/government documents they receive.
+This leads to:
+- **Confusion** due to complex official terminology and legal language
+- **Mistakes** and missed deadlines due to lack of understanding
+- **Increased call center load** as citizens seek help understanding documents

+This creates an information gap and accessibility issue that prevents many citizens from properly accessing the services they need.

+## The Solution

+ClearGuide uses AI to help people easily understand public documents by:

+1. **Document Summarization**: AI summarizes complex documents in plain, easy-to-understand language
+2. **Key Field Extraction**: Automatically extracts important fields and data from documents
+3. **Clear Action Items**: Provides step-by-step guidance on what to do, where to go, and by when

+## Goals & Social Impact

+**Primary Goals:**
+- Reduce citizen confusion
+- Prevent mistakes and missed deadlines
+- Reduce call center load and civil complaints

+**Social Impact:**
+- Bridge information gaps and improve accessibility
+- Enable all citizens to easily access and understand public services
+- Reduce the burden on government call centers and support staff

 ## Features

 - **Document Upload**: Upload PDFs or images of public documents